 The White Throne Judgement

-At the end of Jesus’ one thousand year reign on earth, there will be the Great White Throne Judgment (Revelation 20), and creation of new heavens and earth (Revelation 21).
+At the end of Jesus’ one-thousand-year reign on earth, there will be the Great White Throne Judgment (Revelation 20) and the creation of new heavens and earth (Revelation 21).

-Thus, it is easy to see why, at the end of Jesus’ one thousand year rule on the earth, there will be a melting and a purging of the physical heavens and earth in order that a brand new place of perfection can be made for all of God’s redeemed children.
-This will be a wonderful place just as it was when God first made it and before Adam and Eve sinned.
+Thus, it is easy to see why, at the end of Jesus’ one-thousand-year rule on the earth, there will be melting and a purging of the physical heavens and earth so that a brand new place of perfection can be made for all of God’s redeemed children.
+This will be a wonderful place, just as it was when God first made it and before Adam and Eve sinned.